3 Libras: Composition

 While much of Mer de Noms sound is identified with a conventional hard rock aesthetic, "3 Libras" sound is primarily driven by acoustic guitar and violin.
 Majority of the song consists of melodic, clean guitar tones, and a violin melody played over, composed by band bassist and violinist Paz Lenchantin.
 Drummer Josh Freese plays the rim of the drum kit on every eighth note, with the song being performed in 6/8.
 The song finishes with a full-band performance and distorted electric guitars in the song's outro, ending on a dark guitar chord.

 Several alternate versions the song have very different compositions.
 The "Feel My Ice Dub Mix" featured a greatly slowed down tempo and added electronic beats and effects, giving it a more trance-like sound, where the "All Main Courses Mix" made extensive use of radio static and noise sound effects.
 When performed live, in absence of a dedicated violinist, the band would commonly play an alternate version of the song, with Howerdel playing clean electric guitar tones through the song, with the full band backing him with their respective instruments.

 Reception

 The song was generally well received, commercially and critically.
-The song received significant radio airplay, charting at number 12 on both the US Billboard Modern Rock and Mainstream Rock charts.
+The song received significant radio airplay, charting at number 12 on both the US Billboard Modern Rock Tracks and Mainstream Rock Tracks charts.
 Critics praised the song.
 Sputnikmusic referred to the song as "one of the most beautiful songs APC ever released" and "one of the most emotional releases of the album".
 Artistdirect editor in chief Rick Florino named the track one of the "Top 20 Maynard James Keenan Songs", calling it "...a tender moment of longing encased in a beautiful, blissful melody...'3 Libras' illuminates the singer's massive vocal range and ability."
 Florino separately praised the band's live composition of the song as well, stating that he felt it reached "heavenly heights" when performed by the band in their reunion tours in 2010.

 Track listing

-All music composed by Billy Howerdel, all lyrics composed by Maynard James Keenan.
+All music was composed by Billy Howerdel, and all lyrics were written by Maynard James Keenan.